crytic/building-secure-contracts/program-analysis/echidna/property-creation.md

 After you have write your first version of properties, run Echidna to make sure they work as expected.
 During this tutorial, we will improve them step by step, it is strongly recommended to run the fuzzer at each step, to increase the probability of detecting any potential issue.

-Perhaps you think this properties are too low level to be useful, in particular if the code has a good coverage in terms of unit tests, but you will be surpriced how often a unexpected reverts/returns uncovers a complex and severe issue.
+Perhaps you think this properties are too low level to be useful, in particular if the code has a good coverage in terms of unit tests, but you will be surpriced how often an unexpected reverts/returns uncovers a complex and severe issue.
 Moreover, we will see how these properties can be improved to cover more complex post-conditions.

 Before continue, we will improve these properties using [try/catch](https://docs.soliditylang.org/en/v0.6.0/control-structures.html#try-catch).
 The use of a low level call force us to manually encode the data, which can be error prone (an error will cause calls to always revert).
 However, this will only works if the codebase is using solc 0.6.0 or later: